Mudslide leaves 16 dead, over 70 missing in northeast India | WTOP News

-GAUHATI, India (AP) — Rescuers found two more bodies as they resumed clearing operations after an overnight halt looking for nearly 70 missing people after a mudslide triggered by weeks of heavy downpours killed at least 16 people at a railroad construction site in India’s northeast, officials said Friday.
+GAUHATI, India (AP) — Rescuers found five more bodies as they resumed clearing operations after an overnight halt looking for dozens of missing people after a mudslide triggered by weeks of heavy downpours killed at least 19 people at a railroad construction site in India’s northeast, officials said Friday.

-More than 200 disaster response workers and police are using earth-clearing equipment like bulldozers to rescue those buried under the debris in Noney, a town near Imphal, the capital of Manipur state.
+Soldiers joined more than 200 disaster response workers and police using earth-clearing equipment like bulldozers to rescue those buried under the debris in Noney, a town near Imphal, the capital of Manipur state.
 But the terrain is making it difficult to move heavy equipment, said H. Guite, district magistrate, adding that he has asked for reinforcements.

-Seven of the confirmed dead were members of the Territorial Army, state chief minister N. Biren Singh said.
-He said five Indian Railway officials were among those feared missing.

-Because there is a rebel insurgency in the area, army personnel were there providing security for the railway officials.
-The state’s decades-old insurgency seeks a separate homeland for ethnic and tribal groups.
+Ten of the confirmed dead were members of the Territorial Army.
+Because of a decades-old insurgency seeking a separate homeland for ethnic and tribal groups in the area, army personnel were there providing security for the railway officials.

-Most of the victims were sleeping when the landslide hit the area early Thursday.
+Most of those carried off in the mudslide were sleeping when it hit the area early Thursday.
 Some survivors recalled being swept down by the gush of the hill debris, The Times of India daily cited Daichuipao, a resident, as saying.

 Prime Minister Narendra Modi said he reviewed the situation with local authorities.
 “Assured all possible support from the Centre (federal government),” he tweeted.